headdawnLight/headdawnLight-readme/README.md

 <h1>Hi there &#128075; Welcome to my GitHub profile &#128522;</h1>

-  <p>I started my software career in September 2020 as an associate degree student in computer programming.
+  <p>I started my software career as a computer programming associate degree student in September 2020.
 I also continue to develop myself as a fullstack developer candidate with tutorial sets. (freeCodeCamp & w3school etc.)</p>

   <p>As a fullstack developer candidate, I develop web projects using up-to-date web technologies and tools.